FACIAL SURGERY

 The surgeons who perform this procedure

-Both surgeons listed below perform this procedure at OMS Specialists.
-Each carries dual qualifications in medicine and dentistry plus Fellowship from the Royal Australasian or English College.
+All three surgeons listed below perform this procedure at OMS Specialists.
+Each carries dual qualifications in medicine and dentistry plus fellowship from the Royal Australasian or English College of Surgeons.

 Mr Richard Cobb, Specialist Oral and Maxillofacial Surgeon